-Board Director of AGIB Bank since 2017, and chairman of Board of Audit Committee, Rachid is a Development Practitioner with experience as Task Team Leader (TTL) in eleven (11) IsDB MCs in West Africa.
+RACHID FAHD SAM is a Board Director of Agib Bank since 2017, and chairman of Board of Audit Committee, Rachid is a Development Practitioner with experience as Task Team Leader (TTL) in eleven (11) IsDB MCs in West Africa.
 He has extensive experience in policy formulation and project implementation underpinned by a strong all round analytical and IT skills.
-He has more than ten (10) years frontline experience in portfolio performance oversight in Islamic Development Bank's (IsDB) member countries in West Africa: Benin, Burkina, Côte d'Ivoire, The Gambia, Guinea, Guinea Bissau, Mali, Niger, Senegal, Sierra Leone and Togo.
+He has more Annual Report and IFRS Financial Statements Agib Bank Annual Report 2021 www.agib.gm 79 than ten (10) years frontline experience in portfolio performance oversight in Islamic Development Bank's (IsDB) member countries in West Africa: Benin, Burkina, Côte d'Ivoire, The Gambia, Guinea, Guinea Bissau, Mali, Niger, Senegal, Sierra Leone and Togo.

 Rachid is involved in broad planning of resources and techno-judgment of alternative ways of shaping project portfolio that amounts to \$3.5 billion.
 He currently holds a position of Operations Team Leader, leading the project appraisals, conducting portfolio quality reviews and proactively mitigating risks issues in the portfolios.
 He provides technical support and contributes in shaping the Bank's strategy.
 He is also Director representing IsDB in the Board of Director of WAQF BID-GUINEA.
 Before joining the Islamic Development bank, He passed by the Central Bank of West African State where he produced an analysis report on the prudential ratio.